-We believe that students should act in this way based primarily on intrinsic rather than extrinsic motivation.
+We believe that students of any age should act in this way based primarily on intrinsic rather than extrinsic motivation.
 We want our children and young people to understand and embody these behaviours as part of their internal DNA, rather than because they are fearful of consequences and punishments.
+The school's rules and expectations for behaviour will apply regardless of whether a behaviour is legally permissible by virtue of a student's age.